llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ### Setting up the USB Storage

-I recommend to keep the game ROMs and the saved game progress in an external source.
-This way make easier to experiment with RetroPie in the SD card, and keep the important data safe in a plug-n-play source.
+I recommend to keep the game ROMs and the saved games progress in an external source.
+This way makes easier to experiment with RetroPie in the SD card, and keep the important data safe in a plug-n-play source.

 - **Step 6.** Format a USB drive as `FAT`.
 Use any disk utility available on your OS.
 - **Step 7.** Create a folder named `retropie-mount` on the root of the USB drive.
 This is going to be used by RetroPie every time you boot the system.